COVID-19 Antibody (AZD7442) Description

 COVID-19 Antibody (AZD7442) News

 February 3, 2021 - Arizona-based Matrix Medical Network announced a collaboration with global biopharmaceutical company AstraZeneca to accelerate a clinical trial in the US for AZD7442, AstraZeneca’s long-acting monoclonal antibody combination for the potential prevention of COVID-19.
-Matrix Clinical Solutions will meet eligible volunteers where they live and work with a fleet of Mobile Health Clinics and skilled clinicians, focusing on populations more impacted by COVID-19.
+Matrix Clinical Solutions will meet eligible volunteers who live and work with a fleet of Mobile Health Clinics and skilled clinicians, focusing on populations more impacted by COVID-19.
 Matrix supports the Phase III clinical trial called STORM CHASER, which will assess the safety and efficacy of AZD7442 for post-exposure prophylaxis in approximately 1,125 participants in the US UK.
 Participants in this trial will include adults over 18 years of age following exposure to SARS-COV-2 and are therefore at appreciable risk of developing COVID-19.
-The trial will include people living or working at long-term care facilities as well as industrial and military settings.
+The trial will include people living or working at long-term care facilities and industrial and military settings.

 December 30, 2020 - Panthera’s clinical trial sites in Preston, North Manchester, and North London began dosing volunteers in the Phase III PROVENT trial, which will evaluate AstraZeneca’s long-acting antibody combination, AZD7442, for the potential prevention of COVID-19.

-December 25, 2020 - Researchers in the STORM CHASER study led by UCLH virologist Dr. Catherine Houlihan has recruited the first participant in the world to the study.
+December 25, 2020 - Researchers in the STORM CHASER study led by UCLH virologist Dr. Catherine Houlihan have recruited the first participant in the world to the study.
 They believe the antibody or LAAB, known as AZD7442 and developed by AstraZeneca, may offer immediate and long-term protection to people who have been recently exposed to the SARS-CoV-2 virus to prevent them from developing Covid-19.

 October 9, 2020 - Two trials of AZD7442 will enroll over 6,000 adults to prevent COVID-19, with additional trials enrolling ~4,000 adults for the treatment of SARS-CoV-2 infections.